bbbradsmith/huffmunch/README.md

 Huffmunch takes a similar approach:
 * A Huffman tree is used to encode symbols optimally according to frequency.
-* Each symbols may represent a single byte, or a longer string.
+* Each symbol may represent a single byte, or a longer string.
 * A symbol may additionally reference another symbol as a suffix.

 Here the dictionary is stored directly in the Huffman tree structure,